ManosL/100DaysOfMLCode/README.md

 ## Day 9

 Today I continued UC Berkeley's Pacman Project 3 and I reached  Question 7 where I still have to figure out why I get a Timeout exception at that question.

+## Day 10

+Today I completed Pacman Project 3 and read about Isolation Forest in order to implement it into the next days.